 Great work environments require great people

 As the Baird culture statements detail, we seek individuals who value honesty, teamwork, quality work and integrity.
-This strategy is often referenced by Paul Purcell, Baird Chairman, when he meets with job applicants.
-Paul uses a very down-to-earth way of making his point when he says: “We have a ‘no asshole rule’ here.”
+This strategy is often referenced by Paul Purcell, our late Baird Chairman, when he met with job applicants.
+Paul used a very down-to-earth way of making his point when he said: “We have a ‘no asshole rule’ here.”
 It clearly makes an impression and leaves no doubt that everyone is expected to respect others.
 New associates often comment on “the rule” and the fact that it’s fully supported by the way they are treated long after the interview process.

 “When you’re happy, you’re more productive,” Purcell said.
 “When you don’t feel good, you don’t get as much done.
 It all goes to human psyche to being respected, trusted and valued.”

 Paul and Leslie were also quoted about the importance of the rule in the hiring process.

 “When we interview, we really put people through the wringer,” Purcell said.
 “And the more senior the position, the deeper the checking.
 We have people who ask us, ‘how do I get through all of this?’
 But they do.
 Do we make mistakes?
 Of course.
 But when we make them, we fix them.”

 Dixon added that “if you’re interviewing someone and they’re using language like ‘I this’ and ‘I that’ instead of ‘we,’ that’s a sign of a difference in values.
 You can get signs of where there might be an issue.
 And we really do have a lot of our interview questions and performance competencies around our values.”